yifeizhangcs/yifeizhangcs.github.io/index.md

 ## About Me

 Welcome!
-I'm Yifei Zhang, a ~~second~~third-year Ph.D. student in Computer Science at [Emory University](https://www.cs.emory.edu/home/), where I have the fortune of working with [Dr. Liang Zhao](http://cs.emory.edu/~lzhao41/index.htm).
+I'm Yifei Zhang, a ~~second~~ ~~third~~ final-year Ph.D. student in Computer Science at [Emory University](https://www.cs.emory.edu/home/), where I have the fortune of working with [Dr. Liang Zhao](http://cs.emory.edu/~lzhao41/index.htm).
 Before this, I obtained my M.S. degree in Data Science from [Columbia University](https://www.columbia.edu/) and my B.E. degree in Engineering Mechanics from [Dalian University of Technology](https://www.dlut.edu.cn/).
 Additionally, I earned a Master of Engineering Management degree from [Duke University](https://duke.edu/).

 My research focuses on **Explainable AI (XAI) and Large Language Models (LLMs)**, with an emphasis on **multimodal learning, model distillation, and evaluation methodologies**.
 As a Ph.D. student at Emory University, I have contributed to multiple research projects and published in top-tier conferences, continuously pushing the boundaries of AI interpretability and efficiency.